Treatment of Gastric and Esophageal Movement Disorder - Achalasia and Poem Procedure

 • Weight loss and malnutrition.

-Some of the complications of Achalasia are the result of food rising from the stomach into the esophagus and then into your trachea (aspiration), resulting in pneumonia.
+• Some of the complications of achalasia are the result of food rising from the stomach into the esophagus and then into your trachea (aspiration), and as a result can cause pneumonia.

 • Increased risk of esophageal cancer.

-3 tests are commonly used to diagnose achlasia:
+3 tests are commonly used to diagnose achalasia:

-In this test, a barium preparation (liquid or other) will be swallowed and its movement through the esophagus is assessed using X-rays.
+In this examination, you will ingest a barium preparation (liquid or other) and its movement through the esophagus is assessed using X-rays.
 The barium swallow will show narrowing of the esophagus in the lower esophageal sphincter

 Gastroscopy:

-In this test, a flexible, narrow tube with a camera on it – called an endoscope – is moved down the esophagus.
+In this examination, a flexible, narrow tube with a camera on it -- called an endoscope -- is passed down the esophagus.
 The camera projects images of the inside of the esophagus onto a screen for evaluation.
-This examination helps to rule out cancerous (malignant) lesions as well as to assess achlasia.
+This examination helps to rule out cancerous (malignant) lesions, as well as to assess achalasia.

 Menometry:

 This test measures the timing and strength of esophageal muscle contractions and relaxation of the lower esophageal sphincter.
-Failure to heal the lower esophageal sphincter in response to swallowing and lack of muscle spasms along the walls of the esophagus supports the diagnosis of achlesiasia.
-This is the main test for diagnosing Achalasia.
+Failure in healing of the lower esophageal sphincter as a response to swallowing and lack of muscle spasms along the walls of the esophagus supports the diagnosis of achalasia.
+This is the main test for diagnosing achalasia.

-It is important to note that the test can now be done under sedation with the insertion of a pressure gauge during gastroscopy.
+It is important to note that the test can now be done under blur with the introduction of a pressure gauge during Gastroscopy examination.

-There are several treatments for Achelasia including non-surgical options (balloon expansion, medication and botulinum toxin injection) and surgical options.
+Several treatments exist for achalasia including non-surgical options (balloon dilation, medication, and botulinum toxin injection) and surgical options.
 The goal of treatment is to relieve your symptoms by relaxing the lower esophageal sphincter.

 POEM

-This is a proven procedure that has accumulated many years of experience and documentation in medical research as an effective solution for Achalasia patients.
+This is a proven procedure that has accumulated many years of experience and documentation in medical research as an effective solution for patients with achalasia.

-Patient's oral endoscopic myotomy (POEM) is an excellent mini-invasive alternative to Heller's laparoscopic myotomy, which is laparoscopic surgery.
+Endoscopic oral myotomy of the patient (POEM) is an excellent sexually invasive alternative to Heller's laparoscopic myotomy which is laparoscopic surgery.
 In this procedure, the muscles on the side of the esophagus are cut with a knife from the inside, without the need for external cuts or scars.

-The incisions in these areas loosen the muscles, allowing a return to a normal or almost normal state of passage of food and fluids through the esophagus to the stomach.
+The incisions in these areas relax the muscles, allowing the return to a normal or near-normal state of passage of food and fluid through the esophagus to the stomach.
 Recovery and recovery times are much faster compared to laparoscopic surgery and the results are excellent with over 90% clinical improvement, we emphasize - these results are maintained over time.

-The POEMprocedure is considered a complex procedure at the medical level and requires experience, skill and mental abilities from the performing endoscopist.
+process POEM It is considered a complex procedure at the medical level and requires experience, skill and manual abilities from the operating endoscopist.

-Dr. Vosko is considered a senior endoscopist with extensive experience in POEM procedures.
+Dr. Vosko is considered a senior endoscopist and has extensive experience in the procedure POEM.

-If you are not a candidate for balloon expansion or surgery or have chosen not to undergo these procedures, you may benefit from Botox® injections (botulinum toxin).
+If you are not a candidate for balloon dilation or surgery or have chosen not to undergo these procedures, you may benefit from Botox® (Botulinum Toxin) injections.
 Botox is a protein produced by the bacteria that cause botulism.
 When injected into the muscles in very small amounts, Botox can relax spastic muscles.
 It works by blocking the signal from the nerves to the sphincter muscles that tell them to contract.
-Injections should be repeated to maintain symptom control.
+The injections must be repeated to maintain control of symptoms.

-Other pharmacological treatments include medications that relax the spasticity esophageal muscles by decompression These treatments are less effective than other options and provide only short-term relief of your symptoms.
+Other drug treatments include medications that relax the spastic esophageal muscles by lowering pressure.
+These treatments are less effective than other options and provide only short-term relief of your symptoms.

-Esophagectomy surgery Removal of the esophagus is a treatment of last resort.
+Esophagectomy Esophagectomy Removal is a treatment of last resort.

 What are the complications of achalasia treatments?